-Read to Write empowers teachers to provide high-quality teaching of writing through children's high-quality literature (Vehicle Texts).
-The units of work centre on engaging, vocabulary-rich texts, with a wealth of writing opportunities.
+The units of work centres on engaging, vocabulary-rich texts, with a wealth of writing opportunities.
 Several of these carefully selected Vehicle Texts have strong thematic links to the Science, History and Geography curriculum.
-They are being implemented with great success because they include (with some additional resources for 2021):
+They are being implemented with great success because they include:

 Clear Sequential Episodes of Learning